dagainz/Correlator/docs/quickstart.md

 # Quickstart

-The easiest way to get up and running is to set up a virtual environment, and then build and install the module in place.
+This document details a process to install this library in-place into a new python virtual environment.

 ## Build and install the library